LiuGroupHNU/md-data/code/CONTRIBUTING.md

 ### Step 3: Create a pull request

-1. Visit your fork at <https://github.com/$username/deepmd-kit> (replace `$username` with your GitHub ID)
+1. Visit your fork at <https://github.com/$username/mdpu-kit> (replace `$username` with your GitHub ID)
 2. Click `pull requests`, followed by `New pull request` and `Compare & pull request` to create your PR.

 Now, your PR is successfully submitted!
-After this PR is merged, you will automatically become a contributor to DeePMD-kit.
+After this PR is merged, you will automatically become a contributor to mdpu-kit.

 ## Contact us
 E-mail: contact@deepmodeling.org